What to expect from US-Ukraine peace talks in Saudi Arabia

 Who will attend the talks?

-Mr Zelensky headed to Saudi Arabia on Monday.
-He earlier delayed a trip to the kingdom after traveling to the neighboring United Arab Emirates, which also has been considered as a possible venue for peace talks between Kyiv and Moscow.
+Mr Zelensky arrived in Saudi Arabia on Monday.
+He earlier delayed a trip to the kingdom after traveling to the neighboring United Arab Emirates, which also has been considered a possible venue for peace talks between Kyiv and Moscow.

 “We continue working on the relevant steps with our partners who want peace, who want it just as much as we do,” Mr Zelensky said Friday.
 “There will be a lot of work here in Europe, with America in Saudi Arabia — we are preparing a meeting to accelerate peace and strengthen the foundations of security.”